Twofour2/IteratorKit/readme.md

 5. If you see the pearl the mod it correctly installed and loaded.

 **Contact**
-Feel free to get in touch with me via the rainworld discord (same username as github with an underscore instead of "-").
+Feel free to get in touch with me via the rainworld discord (same username as github).